8 Lovely Things To Do In London On A Sunday

 Try A New Wellness Activity

 If you’re a wellness newbie looking for things to do in London on a Sunday, why not take the opportunity to try out a new wellness trend or attend a new class?
 London is brimming with yoga studios, high tech gyms and alternative wellness venues (think crystal healing, sound baths, floatation therapy).
-Or, if you’d just like a wind down, visit one of London’s loveliest day spas
+Or, if you’d just like a wind down, visit one of London’s best day spas

 Featured image by Dominika Gregušová.